adamclayd/angular-bootstrap-5/README.md

 	html        - If true the html is allowed in the popover.
 Default is false.

 	load-cb     - Function callback that is called each time the popover is created and shown.
 	              The function definition is as follows function(scope).
+Provides a way to access the scope of the popover.

 	offset      - Place the popover [x, y] from the center.
 Default is [0, 0].